Ruslan Shaveddinov: Political persecution

 Shaveddinov later reported that during his service, he was practically isolated from other soldiers and deprived of any contact with the outside world: not only was there no cellular connection on the base, but also the post office rarely delivered Shaveddinov's letters to addressees.
 Moreover, officers punished his peers for talking to him, his calls to the family were supervised by officers and recorded on camera.
 A few months later, Shaveddinov was reassigned to serve at a radio post near the nuclear test site, located 195 km from the settlement of Rogachevo, which could only be reached by helicopter.

 The story about Shaveddinov's kidnapping created a public resonance because the activist had a medical condition exempting him from military service.
 As a result, a regional information portal 29.RU included Shaveddinov in the "Top 10 Most Discussed Men of Pomorye in 2020".

 In January 2021, shortly after his return from the military service, Shaveddinov was arrested at the Vnukovo airport.
 With Lyubov Sobol, he was going to meet Alexei Navalny, returning from Germany after his poisoning.

 It was reported in May 2021 that several FBK employees, including Shaveddinov, Georgy Alburov, and others, allegedly moved to Georgia to launch a new studio of the "Navalny LIVE" YouTube channel in Tbilisi.
 Leonid Volkov, a Russian political activist and Navalny's ally, refuted this information and called it "fake news."

 In September 2021 the Investigative Committee opened a new criminal case against FBK.
 Shaveddinov and others were accused of creating an extremist group.
 Following these charges, in January 2022, Rosfinmonitoring included Shaveddinov in the list of extremists and terrorists.
 Later the same year, he was added to the federal wanted list.

 On 22 July 2022 the Russian Ministry of Justice added Shaveddinov to the list of "foreign agents."

 Family and personal life

 Shaveddinov's family is of Azerbaijan origin.
 He has a younger brother, Nikita.

-As of 2020 Shaveddinov was in a relationship with Kira Yarmysh, Alexey Navalny's spokesperson.
+As of 2020 Shaveddinov was in a relationship with Kira Yarmysh, Alexei Navalny's spokesperson.